 If you want conventional startup evidence, read Phase 1.
 If you want to understand the one-person AI build path, read Phase 2 on its own terms.
 The mistake is not skepticism.
 The mistake is applying the wrong evaluation lens to the wrong phase.

-Some parts of this deck may look unusually large because they combine three things at once: a one-person build path, unusual constraints, and the post-AI shift in what can now be created by one person with AI.
+Some parts of this deck may look unusually large because they combine a one-person build path, unusual constraints, and the post-AI shift in what can now be formed by one person with AI.
 If you read it like a normal startup site, it will look inflated.
-If you read it in sequence, it becomes much easier to understand.
+If you read it through depth, phase separation, and asset logic, it becomes much easier to understand.

 Phase separation matters.